zacfermanis/fermanis_and_sons_lawncare/memory-bank/projectBrief.md

 - Professional-grade products should be prominently featured for credibility
 - 12 Oaks neighborhood focus requires hyper-local SEO optimization
 - Before/after photos will be essential for service credibility
-- Contact information (207-232-4106) should be easily accessible
 - Email (fermanisandsonslawncare@gmail.com) for quote requests